Education

 Envirothon

 The Indian River Lagoon Envirothon is an outdoor competition that requires teamwork designed to encourage student’s interest in natural resource conservation and environmental management.
-An annual event where students from Counties along the Indian River Lagoon compete in their knowledge and understanding of areas critical to the Environment: The Indian River Lagoon, Aquatics, Forestry, Soil & Land Use, Wildlife and 2024 Current Issue: TBD.
+An annual event where students from Counties along the Indian River Lagoon compete in their knowledge and understanding of areas critical to the Environment: The Indian River Lagoon, Aquatics, Forestry, Soil & Land Use, Wildlife and 2025 Current Issue - Roots and Resiliency: Fostering Forest Stewardship in a Canopy of Change.
 Winning teams (high school) from each county may continue in competitions at state, and if successful, national levels.
-The 2024 Envirothon information will be posted in late Fall of 2023.
-For more information on how you can get involved or start a team, please visit www.irlenvirothon.org.

 Best Management Practices